Skilled Survival’s Survival Machete Buyers Guide

 One of the features that make this machete a "true survival blade" is the tool added to the back of the blade.
 Instead of leaving it as a dull edge, they turned it into a serrated saw blade.

 Sure, there are more expensive machetes out there.
-But they can't hold a candle to the Essential Tact if you're looking for a SURVIVAL machete at a value price point.
+But they can't hold a candle to the Essential Tact if you're looking for a machete at a value price point.

 This 18-inch blade is ideal for clearing, chopping, and cutting any vegetation in the wilderness, or around your home.